 How Much Does It Cost for a Power of Attorney?

 Meredith Bateman Law office charges $325.00 (plus HST) for an individual power of attorney.
-If you do your will and power of attorney at the same time, your total cost would be $450.00 plus HST.
+If you do your will and power of attorney at the same time, your total cost would be $450.00 plus HST for both documents.
 If you and your spouse decide to each do your wills and each do a power of attorney, your total cost would be $675.00 plus HST.